-PRE-MEDICAL: Consult the Biology Department.
-PRE-PHARMACY: Consult the Biology Department.
+PRE-PHARMACY PREPARATION: Consult the Biology Department

-PRE-OCCUPATIONAL OR PHYSICAL THERAPY: Consult the Biology Department.
+PRE-OCCUPATIONAL OR PHYSICAL THERAPY PREPARATION: Consult the Biology Department

-PRE-VETERINARY: Consult the Biology Department.
+PRE-VETERINARY PREPARATION: Consult the Biology Department

 PSYCHOLOGY

 Majoring in Psychology allows the student to become acquainted with both applied and scientific aspects of the field.
 Course work is designed for both the student whose primary interest is increasing his/her knowledge of human behavior and for the student whose goals involve graduate study in Psychology.